kidofcubes/MineStudio/docs/_sources/benchmark/automatic-evaluation.md.txt

 ]
 ```

----

-#### Key Features

 1. **Assessment Dimensions**:
    - **Task Progress**: Measures how much of the task is completed.
    - **Action Control**: Assesses movement precision and avoidance of redundant actions.
    - **Error Recognition and Correction**: Evaluates the agent’s ability to detect and fix mistakes.
    - **Creative Attempts**: Considers innovative or decorative efforts beyond task requirements.
    - **Task Completion Efficiency**: Tracks speed and resourcefulness in completing the task.
    - **Material Selection and Usage**: Ensures appropriate materials are used.

 2. **Structured Results**:
    - The first section provides a concise summary of the evaluation for each criterion.